-- Family Center staff available to answer questions or to direct parents and families to appropriate departments. - Reasonable expenses associated with parent involvement activities, including transportation and childcare costs are paid to enable parents/guardians to participate in school-related meetings and training sessions. - Make referrals to community agencies and organizations to improve the conditions of parents/guardians and families. - Provide a master calendar of district activities and district meetings. - Provide information about opportunities for parent involvement through the district newsletter, web site, phone applications and social media accounts.
-Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions. - Provide translation services at school sites and at meetings involving parents/guardians as needed. - Provide training and information to members of district and school site councils, parent leader groups and advisory committees to help them fulfill their functions. - Provide a family friendly document and workshop that outlines "Ten Things Every PSUSD Parent Should Know". - Professional Development for parents is offered 24/7 through an online learning portal called SHAPE.
-SHAPE allows individuals to complete short, incremental activities that support engagement, growth, and learning.
+- Family Center staff available to answer questions or to direct parents and families to appropriate departments. - Reasonable expenses associated with parent involvement activities, including transportation and childcare costs are paid to enable parents/guardians to participate in school-related meetings and training sessions. - Make referrals to community agencies and organizations to improve the conditions of parents/guardians and families. - Provide a master calendar of district activities and district meetings. - Provide information about opportunities for parent involvement through the district newsletter, web site, phone applications and social media accounts. - Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions. - Provide translation services at school sites and at meetings involving parents/guardians as needed. - Provide training and information to members of district and school site councils, parent leader groups and advisory committees to help them fulfill their functions. - Provide a family friendly document and workshop that outlines "Ten Things Every PSUSD Parent Should Know".

 PSUSD will ensure that parents frequently receive information related to school and parent programs, meetings, and other activities and in languages that families can understand.
-A variety of methods are to be used to share information including hard copy flyers, digital flyers, emails, text messages, phone calls, marquees, local media, and social media.
-Utilizing the digital communication tool Blackboard, emails, phone messages, and text messages will be sent to parents in their home language.
+Information will be shared in multiple modes including hard copy flyers, digital flyers, emails, text messages, phone calls, marquees, local media, and social media.
+Through the digital communication tool ParentSquare, emails, phone messages, and text messages will be sent to parents in their home language.
 Many of these tools allow for two-way communication between families and schools.
-Attendance, English Learner and Family Center Community liaisons are used for personal communication with families as needed and for strategic outreach to underrepresented families.
+Attendance, English Learner, and Family Center Community liaisons are used for personal communication with families as needed and for strategic and targeted outreach to underrepresented families.